 An employer may be required to post notices to all employees addressing the violations of a specific charge and advising them of their right to be free of discrimination, harassment, and retaliation.
 If necessary, such notices must be accessible to persons with visual or other disabilities that affect reading.

 The employer also may be required to take corrective or preventive actions with regard to the source of the discrimination and minimize the chance it will happen again, as well as discontinue the specific discriminatory practices involved in the case.

-Your state law may allow for greater or different remedies than federal law (see our page on filing a complaint).
+Your state law may allow for greater or different remedies than federal law (see question 29 below).back to top

 Law Office of Bryan A. Chapman

 Bryan A. Chapman, Esquire